 And here’s the disadvantages of the Foundation Series funds:

-- No Cash or Aggressive options – Similar to Simplicity, Foundation Series doesn’t have Cash and Aggressive fund options.
+- No Defensive, Conservative, and Aggressive options – Unlike Simplicity, Foundation Series has no Defensive, Conservative, and Aggressive funds.

 - No ethical options – Their funds don’t have any ethical exclusions, which may be a concern for those looking to avoid investing in certain contentious industries.